kastle-lab/kge-impact/kge-drift/README.md

 ### Justifying Number of Training Epochs

-To illustrate the effect of training duration on embedding drift, the following plots were generated using **only 5 training epochs**.
+To illustrate the effect of training duration on embedding drift, the following plots were generated using 5 and 100 training epochs.
 The head and tail distances appear to show bimodal distributions whereas for 100 epochs the distributions resemble a Gaussian distribution.

 <!-- Heads -->
 <table>